rackerlabs/design-system/_component_design/toast.md

 ### Style

+There are three types of toast notifications: Success/Confirmation, Informational, and Error.

 Use these specifications when you construct toast.

-To the Style section, add a 2nd visual that styles out the color and icons for the Success, Error, and Informational toasts.

 {% endcolumn %}